-Q:What are the main barriers to women returning to a career in tech in India?
+Q1:What are the main barriers to women returning to a career in tech in India?

-Q:How did this focus on building a female tech team in C-BIA Pune come about?
+Q2:How did this focus on building a female tech team in C-BIA Pune come about?

-Q:Why have you been successful in attracting and retaining women?
+Q3:Why have you been successful in attracting and retaining women?

 By recognising the need to be flexible and adapt working hours and practices to accommodate their needs.
-This enables them to return to work earlier than might otherwise be the case.
+This also enables them to return to work earlier than might otherwise be the case.
 This has economic and personal benefits for them, including independence and job satisfaction.

-Q:What are the lessons learned?
+Q4:What are the lessons learned?

-Q:What are the benefits for them, and your clients?
+Q5:What are the benefits for these women, and your clients?

 They also update their skills and re-discover confidence in their capabilities.
 It’s a win win for all parties, including us as the employer!

-Q:What are the major challenges?
+Q5:What are the major challenges?

 The main one is the need to travel on client business.
 India is a big place but even local travel can be challenging.
 Staying away from home for just one night can be a difficult for some.
 As remote working becomes more common this will become less significant with time.